The codes of dressing in academia can be tricky.

 Dressing to work in academia means different things to different people.

-On Sylvia’s Meet the Scholar feature, she described her colleagues in Mexico as dressing in suits and ties, high heels and beautiful dresses; whereas wearing high heels to the lecture theatre or at conferences is certainly not common practice in the UK.
+On Sylvia’s Meet the Scholar feature, she described her colleagues in Mexico as dressing in suits and ties, high heels and beautiful dresses.
+However, in the UK, wearing high heels to the lecture theatre or at conferences is certainly not common practice.

 The culture of the society one lives in, and that of the institution itself, imbues the academic with an unspoken code of dressing.